-AIP243 - Europe's Political Transformation
+AIP243 - Europe's Political Transformations

-|Enrolment modes:||Trimester 1: Burwood (Melbourne), Cloud (online)|
+|Enrolment modes:||Trimester 1: Burwood (Melbourne), Online|

 AIP107 or AIP116

-This unit surveys political changes which have swept - and challenges now confronting - Europe, namely: whether it is better to separate the finances including currencies of northern European nations like Germany from southern European nations like Greece; whether Nordic nations’ high welfare states and gender equality are best served by being in the EU; and whether Britain should leave the EU to better preserve its distinctive culture.
-Political challenges posed to Europe by higher immigration, and greater ethno- religious diversity, will be studied; as will political lessons which Europe may offer the wider world.
+The formation of the European Union (EU) since World War Two has been a remarkable achievement of cooperation in a continent ravaged by past conflicts.
+Member states rose from six to nearly 30; with increased governance of citizens from Brussels.
+Nations like Ukraine want to join to gain democracy.
+Yet some complain the EU is not democratic.
+This, differences between northern and southern European traditions, and tensions between nations in and out of the Euro currency, threaten continued co-operation.
+Changes which have swept - and challenges now confronting - Europe, are surveyed: whether it is better to separate finances of northern European nations like Germany from southern European nations like Greece; whether Nordic nations' universal welfare and gender equality are best served in the EU; and whether Britain decided correctly to leave the EU.
+Political challenges posed to Europe by higher immigration will be studied; and political lessons which Europe may offer the wider world.

 Unit Fee Information